MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-ras.md

 ## Install Remote Access as a RAS Gateway VPN Server

 You can use this section to install the Remote Access role as a single tenant RAS Gateway VPN server.

-For more information, see [Remote Access](https://docs.microsoft.com/windows-server/remote/remote-access/remote-access).
+For more details, see [Remote Access](https://docs.microsoft.com/windows-server/remote/remote-access/remote-access).

 **Administrative Credentials**